-In the last several decades there has been a steady, sizable increase in the number of single parent adoptions.
-In fact, some believe that it's the fastest growing trend in the adoption field.
-According to a 2013 report based on 2009 U.S. Census figures, approximately one-third of all adoptions from foster care are by single people.
+In the last several decades, there has been a steady, sizable increase in single-parent adoptions.
+Some believe that it's the fastest-growing trend in the adoption field.
+According to Child Welfare Information Gateway, more than a quarter of all adoptions from foster care were by single people in 2017.

 Why Is Single Parent Adoption Becoming More Prevalent?

-A number of factors have encouraged the acceptance of single parent families.
-Perhaps most important is the growing number of one-parent households due to divorce and to unmarried women having and keeping their babies.
-With so many children living in single parent families, adoption agencies have been more willing to consider unmarried men and women as prospective adopters.
+Adoption agencies have been more willing to consider single people as prospective adopters.
 In addition, research studies from 2016 have indicated that adopted children raised by single parents fare just as well as those adopted by couples, if not better.

-Your family and friends may be your first hurdle.
-They may not understand why anyone would assume the responsibility for raising a child alone.
-Having an open dialogue with loved ones and explaining your decision with them can be helpful, especially if they can provide you with a support system during and after your adoption.
+Your friends and family members may be your first hurdle.
+They may not understand why anyone would be responsible for raising a child alone.
+Have an open dialogue with loved ones.
+Explaining your decision with them can be helpful, primarily if they can provide you with a support system before, during, and post-adoption.

-Adoption agencies can also present obstacles as they may have varying policies in dealing with single applicants.
+Adoption agencies also present obstacles.
 Some may put your application on the back burner while waiting to find a married couple who wants to adopt.
-In addition, some birth mothers express a preference to have the child placed with a two-parent family.
-Single men can also face especially tough scrutiny when they apply for an adoption.
+Biological parents, especially birth mothers, may prefer placing their kids in two-parent families.
+Single men can also face harsh scrutiny when applying for adoption.

 If you're deciding whether to adopt a child as a single person, experts recommend considering such factors as:

-- Do you have a strong support system?
+- Do you have a robust support system?

 - Is your present job compatible with being a single parent?